buildtesters/buildtest/docs/gettingstarted/additionalfeatures.rst

 CDASH Integration
 -------------------

-The ``buildtest cdash`` is responsible for uploading tests to CDASH server.
+The ``buildtest cdash`` command is responsible for uploading tests to CDASH server.
 You will need to specify :ref:`cdash_configuration` in your configuration file.
-The command line options are the following
+Shown below is the command usage.

 .. program-output:: cat docgen/buildtest_cdash_--help.txt